 The lines between the whorls are called sutures.
-Internally all the whorls of the shell are freely communicated with one another; such a shell is called unilocular.
-The body whorl has a large mouth or opening, the margin of the mouth is called a peristome from which the head and the foot of the living animal can protrude.

-When viewed from the ventral side with the peristome facing the observer, the mouth lies to the right of the columella and the shell is spiralled clockwise, then it is spoken of as being right-handed or dextral.
-The outer margin of the mouth is called an outer lip, and the inner margin as inner or columellar lip.

-In the centre of the shell runs a vertical axis or columella around which the whorls of the shell are coiled; the columella is hollow and its opening to the exterior is known as an umbilicus.
-Shells with an umbilicus are umbilicate or perforate.
-The lines of growth of shell are visible, some of them appear as ridges known as varices.
-The shell of Pila globosa varies in colour from yellowish to brown or even blackish
+- Internally all the whorls of the shell are freely communicated; such a shell is called unilocular. - > The body whorl has a large mouth or opening is called a peristome. - ➤ When viewed from the ventral side with the peristome, the shell is spiralled clockwise, then it is called as right-handed or dextral. - The outer margin of the mouth is called an outer lip, and the inner margin as inner or columellar lip. - In the centre of the shell runs a vertical axis or columella around which the whorls of the shell are coiled; the columella is hollow is known as an umbilicus. - > The lines of growth of shell are visible known as varices. - > The shell of Pila varies in colour from yellowish to brown or even blackish.

-Operculum of Pila Globosa:
+Operculum:

-Fitting into the mouth of the shell is a calcareous operculum, its outer surface shows a number of rings of growth around a nucleus; the inner surface has an elliptical boss for attachment of muscles, the boss is cream- coloured and is surrounded by a groove.
-The operculum is, in fact, secreted by the glandular cells of the foot.
+- Fitting into the mouth of the shell is a calcareous operculum, its outer surface shows a number of rings of growth around a nucleus; the inner surface has an elliptical boss for attachment of muscles, the boss is cream- coloured and is surrounded by a groove. - > The operculum is, in fact, secreted by the glandular cells of the foot.